Home

 Contact

-Several field trips are planned during the year.
-School buses or private cars are used and parents provide additional supervision.
+There are in house and off premises field trips are planned during the year.
+The off-site field trips involve School buses or private cars are used and parents provide additional supervision.
 No child is allowed on a field trip without a permission slip, which is provided by the school in advance.
 Field trips can vary from year to year.
 There will be an additional charge for field trips and parents will be given advance notice on the time, location and cost of each field trip.
 There will be parent volunteers acting as chaperones on each field trip.
 If parents have any issues regarding field trips or cost of field trips, they need to discuss this with the staff so that all concerns can be dealt with in a timely fashion.

 • EVACUATION PROCEDURES